onzfonz/comp227/src/content/3/en/part3b.md

 ```

 Now we are using the port defined in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `PORT` or port 3001 if the environment variable `PORT` is undefined.
-Fly.io and Heroku configure the application port based on that environment variable.
+Many cloud services configure the application port based on that environment variable.

-#### Fly.io

-If you decide to use [Fly.io](https://fly.io/) begin by installing their flyctl executable following [this guide](https://fly.io/docs/hands-on/install-flyctl/).
-After that, you should [create a Fly.io account](https://fly.io/docs/hands-on/sign-up/).

-By default, everyone gets two free virtual machines that can be used for running two apps at the same time.

-Notice that the Fly.io instructions have only been added to this course on the 28th of August 2022.
+Realize that this part of the course is the most unstable at this point.
 If you run into problems, please ask for help on Discord!

 If your build keeps failing due to unhealthy checks,
 make sure that you have changed the bottom of the *index.js* file like so:

 ```js